Eifel-Joe/Voron-2.4-300mm/README.md

 Config, STL's and CAD for my V2.4

-The current Config can be found [here] (https://github.com/Eifel-Joe/V2.2075).
+The current Config can be found [here](https://github.com/Eifel-Joe/V2.2075).
 It is updated after every change in my config files.

-The BOM for those components can be found [here](https://docs.google.com/spreadsheets/d/1A_qeNeaVprh_iPbvLcLjvJ2o2NfCzjuJam3K3RkWW0w).

 List of Mods
 1. Klicky Probe